 Become a Dog Foster Parent Today

-If you’ve ever wondered how to foster a dog, you need look no further.
 We’re looking for passionate dog lovers who have a genuine interest in animal care and rehabilitation to take in a foster dog until we can find them a permanent home.
-Most of the animals we have available are not pedigrees, but they are capable of giving just as much love and affection with the right carer.

-The minimum commitment period for fostering is two months, but best till the dog gets adopted, to avoid having to shift the dog between homes.
-During this period, all medical expenses will be covered by SOSD, while we hope that you (the fosterer) can provide basic necessities and food for the dog.
+During this period, medical expenses will be covered by SOSD, while fosterers will provide basic necessities and food for the dog.

 Our fostering criteria:

 - Everyone in Household Agrees to Fostering Dog

 Everyone in your family or household needs to be in agreement about fostering a dog and understand what is involved in taking care of the animal.
 If you are renting a home, you will need to seek approval from your landlord.

 - Children/ Infants Must Be Supervised When Interacting With Dog

 When you allow your children to interact with the foster dog, it is important that this is only done under supervision at all times to ensure the safety of both the child and the animal.

 - Home Pets Can Get Along With Other Animals; Vaccinations Up-to-date